AntonPopoff/android-color-wheel/README.md

 ## Getting Started

-To start using the views just add `ColorWheel` or `GradientSeekBar` to your xml layout file:
+To start using views just add `ColorWheel` or `GradientSeekBar` to your xml layout file:

 ```xml
 <com.apandroid.colorwheel.ColorWheel